ledatelescope/bifrost/docs/source/Create-a-pipeline.rst

 #.
 Write this data to a filterbank file.

-This file could then be used to do things like calculating the beats per minute of the song at different points of time, or could be used to just view the frequency components of the song with time.
+This file could then be used to do things like calculating the beats per minute (bpm) of the song at different points of time, or could be used to just view the frequency components of the song with time.

 First, ensure you have a working Bifrost installation.
 You should